-Each student is responsible for knowing this material and abiding by all seminary policies and regulations of the most recent version of the Student Handbook.www.sbts.edu/current-students/policies/student-conduct.
+Each student is responsible for knowing this material and abiding by all seminary policies and regulations of the most recent version of the Student Handbook.
+View the handbook at students.sbts.edu/documents.

 CHAPEL

 Organized by the Office of the President, chapel is an integral facet of campus life.
 While classes are in session during each semester, the entire community gathers on Tuesday and Thursday in Alumni Chapel for an hour of worship and edification.